Kochen-Specker Contextuality: Contextuality as a property of nature

-Before defining a notion of nondisturbance, we should clarify what type of measurements are relevant.
-A wide range of measurement are possible in quantum mechanics, from sharp measurement to the trivial POVM $\{\openone/2,\openone/2\}$, giving always one of two outcomes with equal probability.
-We would like the observables to represent the measurement of a property, rather than a random coin flip.
-A possible condition is that of {\it self-repeatability}, namely, if we perform the same measurement twice, we obtain the same outcome.
+Before defining a notion of nondisturbance, we clarify which type of measurements are relevant.
+A wide range of measurement are possible in quantum mechanics, from sharp measurement to the trivial POVM $\{\openone/2,\openone/2\}$, always giving one of two outcomes with equal probability.
+We want the observables to represent the measurement of a property rather than a random coin flip.
+A possible condition is that of {\it self-repeatability}: namely, if we perform the same measurement twice, we obtain the same outcome.
 This is a prerequisite for speaking about nondisturbance for single runs of an experiment.
-In fact, if the outcome changes randomly when repeating a measurement, as in the case of the trivial POVM above, it does not make sense to speak about the outcome not being disturbed.
-To better understand this point, consider the notion of nondisturbance for quantum sequential measurements introduced by \citet{HW2010}: $A$ does not disturb $B$, if it is impossible to detect through a measurement of $B$ whether $A$ was measured (and its outcome discarded) before $B$.
+In fact, if the outcome changes randomly when repeating a measurement, as in the case of the previously mentioned trivial POVM, it does not make sense to speak about the outcome not being disturbed.
+Notice that this notion of disturbance for POVMs, which was introduced by \citet{HW2010} should not be confused with the notion of disturbance at the level of the probability distributions [see \citet[][]{RamanathanPRL2012}], which does not presuppose the sequential realization of the joint measurement.
+To better understand this point, we consider the notion of nondisturbance for quantum sequential measurements \cite{HW2010}: $A$ does not disturb $B$, if it is impossible to detect through a measurement of $B$ whether or not $A$ was measured (and its outcome discarded) before $B$.
 However, this property does not imply that $A$ has no effect on $B$.
-For instance, imagine we perform the sequence of measurements $BAB$, if we obtain the outcome +1 for the first measurement of $B$ and -1 for the second, we may conclude that $A$ ``disturbed'' $B$.
-Of course, this notion makes sense only if $B$ is self-repeatable.
+For instance, imagine that we perform the sequence of measurements $BAB$.
+If we obtain the outcome $+1$ for the first measurement of $B$ and $-1$ for the second, we may conclude that $A$ ``disturbed'' $B$.
+This notion makes sense only if $B$ is self-repeatable.
 A given set of observables $\{A,B,C,\ldots\}$ satisfy the {\it outcome repeatability} property if for any sequence of them, in any possible order and with each observable appearing multiple times, the outcome of their first appearance is always repeated in all subsequent measurements.
-A set of observables that satisfy outcome repeatability, and in addition the statistical nondisturbance conditions of \citet{HW2010} and their generalization to arbitrary sequences \cite[see e.g.][]{Uola2018} is called a {\it context} (in {\bf OP}).
+Hence, in the sequential measurement implementation of joint measurements, a set of observables that satisfy outcome repeatability, and in addition the statistical nondisturbance conditions of \citet{HW2010} and their generalization to arbitrary sequences [see \citet[][]{Uola2018}] is what we call a {\it context} (in OP).